gbroques/ose-workbench-platform/docs/pages/developer_onboarding/editor.rst

     * - `Python Docstring Generator <https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring>`_
       - Quickly generate docstrings for python functions.

+The above extensions should be listed in ``.vscode/extensions.json`` within each workbench repository to prompt the user to install them.
+See `Workspace recommended extensions <https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions>`_ for additional information.

 Recommended Extensions Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 OSE Workbench Platform includes an ``editor-config`` command configuring the above VS Code extensions with the recommended configuration.